 Will I Get Rate Increases Every Year?

 Unfortunately, it’s almost certain that you will.
-Medicare supplement insurance is a type of health insurance, and health insurance costs tend to go up by single-digit percentages each year.
+Medicare Supplement insurance is a type of health insurance, and health insurance costs tend to go up by single-digit percentages each year.
 Trying to predict if, and by how much, a particular plan from a particular company will go up from year-to-year is arguably more difficult than trying to guess how a stock will perform in the next year.

 Because of this, GoMedigap provides an extended service for clients, called Rate Watch, that proactively monitors your rate increases versus other offerings and alerts if another offering has a better value.
-This is a service you will typically not find from other Medicare supplement agencies and is something our clients tell us they greatly appreciate.
+This is a service you will typically not find from other Medicare Supplement agencies and is something our clients tell us they greatly appreciate.

 What About Medicare Part D?

-You can also easily find the best Medicare Part D plan for your current medications (if any).
+You can easily find the best Medicare Part D plan for your current medications (if any).
 These Part D plans are not completely standardized.
 However, Medicare’s Prescription Drug Plan Finder tool allows you to enter in your current medications and determine which Part D plan is accepted by your preferred pharmacy and can save you the most money.